 Kathleen’s parents also taught her that family is always there for each other.
 When she was 11, Marie started to lose her memory.
 She got lost driving, and Kathleen would ride her bike out to find Marie and help her get home.
 At only the age of 49, Marie was diagnosed with Alzheimer’s.
 Kathleen and Harrison became caregivers for eight years until Marie passed away.
 An illness like that can take a toll on a family: it’s hard.
 But they were there for each other, just like Montanans are there for your families.

 Later in life, Kathleen met the love of her life, Tom.
 A Vietnam-era veteran and a civilian advisor in Iraq, Tom and his sons, Calen and Sander, became a core part of Kathleen’s life as they shared their love of the outdoors.
 Tom and Kathleen were married for nearly 15 years until Tom passed away in 2016.

 Kathleen Williams graduated with a B.S. in Resource Economics from U.C.
 Berkeley, and from Colorado State University with an M.S. in Recreation Resources.
-In her day job as Associate Director at the Western Landowners Alliance she serves as a resource on water and policy issues, tells the story of private land conservation through film, and provides information important to the ecological, economic, and cultural pulse of over 14 million acres of privately held land in the West.
+As the Associate Director at the Western Landowners Alliance, she served as a resource on water and policy issues, told the story of private land conservation through film, and provided information important to the ecological, economic, and cultural pulse of over 14 million acres of privately held land in the West.

-Williams hunts and fishes, hikes and canoes, and protects sustainable public access to the incredible rivers and mountains that all Montanans have the right to utilize and the responsibility to protect.
+Kathleen hunts and fishes, hikes and canoes, and protects sustainable public access to the incredible rivers and mountains that all Montanans have the right to utilize and the responsibility to protect.
 She enjoys cycling, music, and a good two-step.
-Williams is step-mom to two adult boys and an overactive German wirehair pointer.
+Kathleen is step-mom to two adult boys and an overactive German wirehair pointer named Danni.